luctran23/blog-website/_posts/simplest-dinner.md

 It reminded me that even the simplest meals can hit the spot when you’re tired. 🤣

-I passed by the street where my old workplace is located.
 <img src="/images/simplest-meal/thumbnail.jpg" width="500">

 That’s it!